Home » Posts Page » Blog » Difference Between PP Bags And FIBC Bags

 We’ve already touched upon the relatively limited design of PP bags.
 While their cylindrical shape and seamless construction are fairly practical, there aren’t many modifications you can make to adapt PP bags for your needs.
 However, you can choose PP bags with additional linings to enhance durability or choose gusseted designs to expand the storage capacity of your PP bags.

-With FIBC bags, you have a lot more choices.
+With FIBC bags, you have a lot more choices and FIBC types.
 U-panel FIBCs are probably the most popular option.
 The square shape of these bags is preserved, even when the FIBC is completely filled.
 They’re also very hard-wearing, with a single piece of material used to create the base and partially form the sides.
 Two extra pieces of material are then used to create the remaining sides.
 Circular FIBCs are another solution.
 Unlike U-panel designs, these FIBCs are made with just two pieces of polypropylene.

 You also have 4-panel FIBCs to consider.
 At first glance, they’re almost identical to U-panel ones, but the difference here is that they’re constructed with two additional pieces of material.
 Unfortunately, additional seams mean that material is likely to shift if a 4-panel FIBC is used for transporting goods.
 Finally, there are baffle bags.
 The baffles create added rigidity that makes containers easier to stack, while also giving storage capacity a slight boost.